ccckblaze/node_sequelize_acl/README.md

 `schema` - Object with Sequlize Schema settings per bucket (meta|parents|permissions|resources|roles|users ) to override default schema

 ## Creating tables manually
-ACL-Sequelize will automatically register and sync needed schemes if for some reason you need to register your own tables and the schema override parameters are not good enough you can register the schemes yourself before instiating the `backend`.
-ACL-Sequelize will use the existing schema instead of adding a new one (Register schema should follow `prefix`+`bucket_name` convention and have key, value columns)
+Sequelize-acl will automatically register and sync needed schemes if for some reason you need to register your own tables and the schema override parameters are not good enough you can register the schemes yourself before instiating the `backend`.
+Sequelize-acl will use the existing schema instead of adding a new one (Register schema should follow `prefix`+`bucket_name` convention and have key, value columns)

 ## Testing
 ### Test setup